tegandbiscuits/lets-learn-rails-talk/use-rails.md

 Note:
 * One last thing I want to show is a package called FactoryBot
-* It's a different approach to creating data in your tests than factories
+* It's a different approach to creating data in your tests than fixtures
 * Similar to what we were doing by creating records as needed, but does so in a more resuable, and sustainable way
 * This might be getting a bit advanced for the end of a talk with a lot of information thrown at you, but bear with me, we've almost made it to the end